mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 One length of the lake complete, now for the trip back.
 I find _"feet to follow"_ for the first time in a triathlon.
-Just as I think, _"how perfect is this..."_ my man swims into a pair of slow swimmers then stops swimming himself.
+Just as I think, _"how perfect is this..."_, my man swims into a pair of slow swimmers then stops swimming himself.

-I swim around the congestion just like that, my gift of a draft in the water is over.
+I swim around the congestion and just like that, my gift of a draft in the water is over.

 I hit more congestion at the last buoy, just 100 metres from